 The goal of this section is to help the reader understand how big and attractive your market is, and demonstrate that you have a solid understanding of the industry.

-You should start with the demographics and segmentation subsection, which gives an overview of the addressable market for your waste management services, the main trends in the marketplace, and introduces the different customer segments and their preferences in terms of purchasing habits and budgets.
+You should start with the demographics and segmentation subsection, which gives an overview of the addressable market for your waste management company, the main trends in the marketplace, and introduces the different customer segments and their preferences in terms of purchasing habits and budgets.

 For example, your target market might include small businesses that generate a lot of waste.
 This could include restaurants, cafés, retail stores, and other businesses that produce a significant amount of non-hazardous waste.
-They would benefit from waste management services to dispose of their waste in a cost-effective and efficient manner.
+They would benefit from waste management company to dispose of their waste in a cost-effective and efficient manner.

 Then comes the competition subsection, where you should introduce your main competitors and explain what differentiates you from them.